KatyRoffe/data-structures-and-algorithms/javascript/linked-list/README.md

 4. Where the linked list is of a size 1
 5. “Happy Path” where k is not at the end, but somewhere in the middle of the linked list

+## Challenge 06: Linked List insertion

+Extend the linked list to include the new method of `zipList`, where the method combines two linked list like a zipper, one node after another.

+1. Where it should return a linked list
+2. Where it should return a linked list if the argument lists are different lengths

 ## Whiteboard Process

 ### Challenge 06